LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 	</security-role>
 </authorization-roles>
 ```

-Note: The user referenced in the bulkdata.json must have a role of at least batchSubmitter.
+Note: The user referenced in the `fhir-server-config.json` must have a role of at least batchSubmitter.

 By default, in-memory Derby database is used for persistence of the JavaBatch Jobs.
 Instruction is also provided in "Configuring a Liberty Datasource with API Key" section of the DB2OnCloudSetup guide to configure DB2 service in IBM Clouds as JavaBatch persistence store.
 Liberty JavaBatch framework creates DB schema and tables automatically by default for both approaches, and the configured database is created automatically, if the in-memory Apache Derby approach is used.

-For more information about liberty JavaBatch configuration, please refer to [IBM WebSphere Liberty Java Batch White paper](https://www-03.ibm.com/support/techdocs/atsmastr.nsf/webindex/wp102544).
+For more information about Liberty JavaBatch configuration, please refer to [IBM WebSphere Liberty Java Batch White paper](https://www-03.ibm.com/support/techdocs/atsmastr.nsf/webindex/wp102544).

+### 4.10.1 Integration Testing
+To integration test, there are tests in `ExportOperationTest.java` in `fhir-server-test` module with server integration test cases for system, patient and group export.
+Further, there are tests in `ImportOperationTest.java` in `fhir-server-test` module.

 ## 4.11 CADF audit logging service
 The CADF audit logging service pushs FHIR server audit events for FHIR operations in [Cloud Auditing Data Federation (CADF)]( https://www.dmtf.org/standards/cadf) standard format to IBM Cloud Event Streams service, these FHIR operations include create, read, update, delete, version read, history, search, validate, custom operation, meta and bundle, these operations are mapped to CADF actions as following: